Riley-D-1/Software-Assesment-Task-1/README.md

 ```
 pip install -r requirements.txt
 ```
+*Optional* If an upgrade pip prompt appears in your terminal, I heavily reccomend you update it by copy and pasting the command there.
 4. Click the run button in your preferred IDE (In App.py) and then give the program a second.
 5. Follow the terminal instructions and open the link.
 (Shown below)
 6. The program is running and you can navigate around the GUI.